Introduction

 installation takes up to 30 minutes, depending on the performance of the computer and the bandwidth of the Internet access channel, when prompted by the installer, we confirm OK.

-Install Russian localization and dictionaries Ubuntu 20.04.
-To do this, on the command line, enter:
+Installing Russian localization and dictionaries Ubuntu 20.04.
+To do this, enter the following in the command line:

 sudo apt install language-pack-ru language-pack-kde-ru -y